 Split Rock Springs Ranch, on Pine Mountain, grows certified organic olives and produces organic olive oil under the name Split Rock Springs Ranch.
 Silverwood Ranch also produces olive oil as well as growing winegrapes on Pine Mountain.

-Imagery Estate Winery has made a major investment in Pine Mountain-Cloverdale Peak terroir, fine-turning their experimental vineyard block-by-block, choosing different soils and exposures for unexpected varieties like Riesling.
+Imagery Estate Winery has made a major investment in Pine Mountain-Cloverdale Peak terroir, fine-tuning their experimental vineyard block-by-block, choosing different soils and exposures for unexpected varieties like Riesling.
 Their tasting room is located in Glen Ellen.

 Captûre Wines makes a Cabernet from their estate Tin Cross Vineyard, site of the area’s pioneer vineyard planted in 1855.